 WHO ARE WE?

-To inspire and enable all young people, especially those who need us most, to reach their full potential as productive, responsible, caring citizens.
+To inspire and, through character development, enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.

 Boys & Girls Club Code